Home » The healthcare industry is evolving in these 5 African countries…

 The Egyptian government has shown its commitment to improving healthcare access and quality through various initiatives and reforms.
 For instance, the government has allocated significant resources – through initiatives such as the Health Sector Reform Program – to healthcare infrastructure, expanding coverage, and strengthening primary healthcare services.

-As such, investors can capitalize on opportunities to participate in public-private partnerships (PPPs).
+As such, investors can capitalise on opportunities to participate in public-private partnerships (PPPs).

-Egypt’s strategic location, medical facilities, and rich cultural heritage make it an attractive option for both medical travelers and for investors who can cater to the latter’s needs.
+Egypt’s strategic location, medical facilities, and rich cultural heritage make it an attractive option for both medical travellers and for investors who can cater to the latter’s needs.

 It is no secret that Egypt has a well-established pharmaceutical industry – one of the largest in the Middle East and North Africa regions, in fact.